The Snoopy Show

-The Snoopy Show is an animated streaming television series inspired by the Peanuts comic strip by Charles M. Schulz.
+The Snoopy Show is an animated television series inspired by the Peanuts comic strip by Charles M. Schulz.
 Developed by Rob Boutilier, Mark Evestaff, and Alex Galatis, and produced by WildBrain, it debuted on February 5, 2021, on Apple TV+.
 It is the second Peanuts animated series produced for the streaming service, following Snoopy in Space.
 Each episode consists of three 7-minute segments.
 Season 2 premiered with the first half on March 11, 2022 while the next half of the season premiered on August 12, 2022.
 A holiday special was released on December 2, 2022.
+Season 3 was released on June 9, 2023.
+A second holiday special was released on December 1, 2023.